bbauska/W3Cx-2of5/README.md

 considered to be within one section.
 Sections can be nested (one section in another).
 Sections can also be part of an article, aside or nav elements.
-While the code above makes no sense by itself, if you add it to our CES 2018 <article> example, it will fit right in:
+While the code above makes no sense by itself, if you add it to our CES 2018 &lt;article&gt; example, it will fit right in:

 <!------------------------------------------------------------------------------------------------>
 <!--------- ##.  (##) ---------->